On $O(n)$ Algorithms for Projection onto the Top-$k$-sum Sublevel Set: Proposed Algorithms

 where $D$ is defined in \eqref{eq:maxksum_projection_sort_polyhedron} as the isotonic operator associated with the ordered, consecutive differences in $x$.
 Collecting these problems for $\lambda\geq0$ yields the PLCP($\lambda;q,d,M$) where $M\coloneqq DD^\top$ is a tridiagonal positive definite $Z$-matrix.
 To solve \eqref{eq:maxksum_projection_sort}, it is sufficient to identify a $\lambda \geq 0$ so that (i) the budget constraint is satisfied; and (ii) the LCP optimality conditions associated with \eqref{eq:plcp_primal} hold.
-Due to the monotonicity of the solution $z$ as a function of $\lambda$ \cite[Discussion of Proposition 4.7.2]{cottle2009lcp}, a principled approach is to solve each LCP subproblem for fixed $\lambda>0$ and trace a trajectory $\lambda\uparrow+\infty$, stopping at large enough $\bar\lambda$ once the solution $z(\bar\lambda)$ satisfies both conditions.

 Let $z\geq0_{n-1}$ be the dual variable associated with $Dx\geq0$.
 The KKT conditions of \eqref{eq:plcp_primal} take the form of

 and yield the following PLCP($\lambda;q,d,M$) formulation of the full projection problem \eqref{eq:maxksum_projection_sort}, with PLCP data:

 One can compute that